superstreamlabs/memphis.py/README.md

       host="<memphis-host>",
       username="<application-type username>",
-      connection_token="<broker-token>", # you will get it on application type user creation port="<port>", # defaults to 6666
+      connection_token="<broker-token>", # you will get it on application type user creation password="<string>", # depends on how Memphis deployed - default is token-based authentication port="<port>", # defaults to 6666
       reconnect=True, # defaults to True
       max_reconnect=3, # defaults to 3